 - As a part of the living out of these beliefs, the RCCDSB and its schools focus on prevention and progressive discipline as the keys to maintaining a positive school environment in which students can learn and teachers can teach.

 Each school has a ‘Safe Schools Team’ who work together to build positive and safe school environments.
 Each team involves students, parents and staff.
 Every two years, each school community completes a school climate survey that helps us identify areas of strength and areas of need that we can focus on.
 Our survey attempts to capture how our students feel about school and whether they feel safe and cared for at school.
 Contact your principal for more information.

 If your school is participating this year, and you are in grades 3-12, please use the following link to complete the survey:

-Parent Surveys are available from your school or through the Parent Involvement Committee website.
-Please return to the RCCDSB home page to access the PIC website.
+Parent Surveys are available here, from your school or through the Parent Involvement Committee website.
+To take a look at Parent Information, please return to the RCCDSB home page to access the PIC website.

 Bullying Prevention and Intervention

 Bullying Prevention and Intervention is an integral part of Safe Schools planning.
 All schools are mandated to create a Bullying Prevention and Intervention Plan that is implemented in each school.
 Some highlights of the RCCDSB plan are outlined in this Bullying Prevention and Intervention Brochure.
 The third week of November is ‘Bullying Awareness Week’.
 The schools in our board all work on a common theme that promotes being peaceful, inclusive, noble and kind.
 This year RCCDSB marked ”Reverencing the Dignity of All-Bullying Awareness Week” through prayer, reflection and action.